okta/workflows-templates/workflows/send_email_with_attachment/readme.md

 ## Overview

-This template demonstrates sending an email using Gmail with attachment from Google Drive.
+This template demonstrates sending an email using Gmail with an attachment from Google Drive.

 ## Prerequisites